About this listing

 • Firewood is provided

-• Breakfast fixings are typically provided for your first morning at the cabin.
+• Generous breakfast fixings are typically provided for your first morning at the cabin - they are usually enough to last several days.

-• NO WIFI, but 4G LTE works great
+• Connectivity: 4G LTE works great on most major networks!

-• Please be peaceful and respectful while outdoors - neighbors are sensitive to excessive noise and even very late arrivals in this small community.
+• Please be peaceful and respectful while outdoors - neighbors are sensitive to excessive noise and very late arrivals in this small community.

 • Please lock entire house and close all windows and drapes before all departures to ensure additional privacy and security.

-• Please, no drugs and no smoking inside the house (extinguish all heat sources).
+• Please, no smoking inside the house (extinguish all heat sources).

 • No illicit activities.

 • Please wash, dry and put away all your dishes upon departure.